Roman-Supernova-PIT/hourglass_snana_sims/Readme.md

 ### (Re-)Creating SIMSED_BINARIES

+*This is no longer needed now that we are using NON1ASED rather then binaries.

 This needs to be redone with every update to the filters (the kcor file) or the simulation (the simlib file).

 - go to `/project2/rkessler/SURVEYS/LSST/ROOT/PLASTICC/model_libs/SIMSED_BINARIES/config_NGRST`